ojosproject/website/news/2024/05-21-symposium-2024.md

 students have the opportunity to present their research to the UCI community.
 It is a celebration of undergraduate research!

-Ulimately, is chance to present summation of all the work the Ojos team has done this year to the public.
-It also allows our emembers to:
+Ultimately, is chance to present summation of all the work the Ojos team has done this year to the public.
+It also allows our members to:

 - Promote our research
 - Gather Feedback on our topic and ideas that may be further implemented
 - Interact with our peers and parents
 - Network with Professionals